The Enchanted Cat: Plot

-Immediately, the Sultana executed the plan, sneaking to the prince’s chambers at night and pouring the potion at his door.
+The Sultana executed the plan, sneaking to the prince’s chambers at night and pouring the potion at his door.
 The following morning, the palace awoke in confusion—Prince Al Hafiz had vanished without a trace, leaving his father and bride-to-be heartbroken.
-Meanwhile, a mysterious black Angora cat appeared in the palace, quickly becoming the grief-stricken Sultan’s beloved companion, comforted by the cat’s strangely familiar eyes.
+Meanwhile, a mysterious black Angora cat appeared in the palace and became the grief-stricken Sultan’s beloved companion.

 The Sultana knew the cat’s true identity and plotted to destroy it before the new moon, fearful the prince might regain his human form.
-Her attempts repeatedly failed, thwarted by fate and the cat’s cunning nature.
-Finally, on a dark night, aided by a sleeping draught given to the Sultan, the Sultana seized the cat from the Sultan’s bed and flung it into the lake, certain it would drown.
-Miraculously, Prince Al Hafiz’s bride-to-be, bathing with her attendants, rescued the animal as it fell, leaving the Sultana enraged by her defeat.
+Her attempts repeatedly failed.
+In one attempt, she threw the cat in the lake where it was saved by Prince Al Hafiz’s bride-to-be, who was bathing with her attendants.

-Determined, the Sultana and Ben Haroun devised a final plan on the night of the next new moon.
-They baited the prince-cat with a freshly caught trout, and when he approached, they swiftly captured him, bound him with a heavy stone, and prepared to drown him in the lake.
-At the very moment Ben Haroun raised his hands to cast the cat into the water, the crescent moon appeared, breaking the magician’s spell.
-Prince Al Hafiz regained his human form instantly and easily overcame his stepbrother.
+The Sultana and Ben Haroun devised a plan on the night of the next new moon.
+They captured the cat, bound it with a heavy stone, and prepared to drown him in the lake.
+As soon ast Ben Haroun raised his hands to cast the cat into the water, the crescent moon appeared, breaking the magician’s spell.
+Prince Al Hafiz regained his human form instantly and overcame his stepbrother.
 The terrified Sultana fled.

-When Sultan Abu Hafiz learned of the treachery, his rage knew no bounds.
+When Sultan Abu Hafiz learned of the treachery, he was enraged.
 He banished the Sultana and Ben Haroun from his kingdom forever.
-The wicked magician Abraduz faced execution for his dark deeds.
-With joy restored, the good Sultan celebrated the marriage of Prince Al Hafiz and his beloved princess in grand style, bringing happiness and peace back to the entire realm.

-And so, in that distant kingdom, Sultan Abu Hafiz, Prince Al Hafiz, and his lovely bride lived happily and prosperously, perhaps even to this very day.
+The magician Abraduz faced execution.
+The Sultan celebrated the marriage of Prince Al Hafiz and his beloved princess, bringing happiness and peace to the realm.
+Sultan Abu Hafiz, Prince Al Hafiz, and his bride lived happily and prosperously.